What is Behaviour Management?

 How would you like to avoid bad behaviour altogether?

-Connecting with students will save you a lot of trouble.
+Connecting with students and building rapport will save you a lot of trouble.
 If the students like you, and respect you, you’ve already avoided countless incidents.

-Combine that with a solid behaviour management system and you’ve got a great recipe for a smooth, trouble-free class.
-Plus a weight off your mind, as you know you can handle the little blighters.
+Combine that with a solid behaviour management system and you’ve got a great recipe for a trouble-free class.
+It’s also a weight off your mind, as you know you can handle the little blighters.

 Good luck and good teaching!